ceph/ceph/doc/radosgw/multisite.rst

    radosgw-admin period update --commit

-.. important:: Do not delete a zone without removing it from a zone group first.
+.. important:: Do not delete a zone without removing it from a zonegroup first.
                Otherwise, updating the period will fail.

 If the pools for the deleted zone will not be used anywhere else,